donovanglover/donovan.is/content/blog/rewriting-go-thumbnailer-in-rust.md

 ## Rewriting it in Rust

 Rewriting software is [not something you should generally do](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/), especially for larger software.
-Luckily, the architecture of go-thumbnailer made it simple enough that the migration was fairly straight-forward.
+Luckily the architecture of go-thumbnailer made it simple enough that the migration was fairly straight-forward.

 The main blocker was finding an image processing library that would be able to create thumbnails similar to govips.
 In particular, I assumed that it would be non-trivial to implement `InterestingCentre` in other libraries.